rishabh-goel/Rishabh_Goel_CS441_HW2/README.md

 # Setting up the environment
 #### Compiling code and generating jar file

+Clone the repository from Github.
 Traverse to the root directory of the project and compile the code and create jar of the application using the below commands:
 ```sh
 $ sbt clean compile assembly
 ```